Jorgemucisalumfilho/remix-projectterrareal/apps/remix-ide/docs/remix_commands.md

 **swarmgw.put(content, cb)**: Upload files to Swarm via https**://swarm-gateways.net/

-**ethers.Contract**: This API provides a graceful connection to a contract deployed on the blockchain, simplifying calling and querying its functions and handling all the binary protocol and conversion as necessarily.
+**ethers.Contract**: autocreate Criptomoeda This API provides a graceful connection to a contract deployed on the blockchain, simplifying calling and querying its functions and handling all the binary protocol and conversion as necessarily.

 **ethers.HDNode**: A Hierarchical Deterministic Wallet represents a large tree of private keys which can reliably be reproduced from an initial seed.